 You want to signal "tech startup."
 Investors recognize .io.
 Developers recognize .io.
 If your users and funders work in tech, .io communicates the right message about your company.

 You need a short, memorable name.
 Finding a two-word .io is much easier than finding a two-word .com.
 Better availability means better names at standard prices.
+For techniques on finding concise domains, see our guide to short domain name ideas.

 The Verdict